ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 }
 ```

-On this step we downloaded the busybox immage, unarchived it and created proper files, required by runc to run the container (including container confguration and files which will be accesible from container).
-So, lets run our container
+In this step, we downloaded the busybox image, unarchived it, and created the proper files, required by runc to run the container (including container configuration and files that will be accessible from the container).
+So, let's run our container

 ```bash
 runc run busybox